ikaren/auto-man/README.md

 Quick Start
 =================
-two way for Hello World:
+two ways for Hello World:

 ### download source
 run build.sh or build.cmd if you are windows user, then you can see bin file in `/dist/auto-man-${version}.zip`.